Red, sore bumps that often get larger, break open, and ooze pus.

 A staph infection that’s not treatable by most antibiotics typically used to treat these infections.

-A small bump or lump under the skin.
+A small bump or lump under the skin that can become larger and inflamed over time.

 Abnormal pockets or cavities that contain hair and skin debris, located near the cleft of the buttocks.